How to Play Baccarat: a Beginner's Guide

 A Quick History of Baccarat

-Punto Banco = standard baccarat, for beginners.
-That’s the one we shall concentrate on in this guide.
+Punto Banco = standard baccarat.
+For beginners, This is the one we shall concentrate on in this guide.

 Card Values and Totals